akoidan/pychat/README.md

   - `kubectl apply -f kubernetes/frontend.yaml`
   - `kubectl apply -f kubernetes/ingress.yaml`
   - `kubectl apply -f kubernetes/postfix.yaml`
+  - `kubectl apply -f kubernetes/coturn.yaml`

- 7. For postfix (email server) do not forget to add spf record to cloudflare.
+ 10. For postfix (email server) do not forget to add spf record to cloudflare.
 Create new TXT record on cloudflare with name/alias `@` (for root domain) and value `v=spf1 ip4:34.243.61.237` where 34:243:61:237 is your NODE's ip in kube with postfix instance.
 Do not confuse it with ingres/nginx instance

 # TODO
 * teleport smileys https://vuejsdevelopers.com/2020/03/16/vue-js-tutorial/#teleporting-content